 Who are we?
 The Penticton Golden Dragons club is dedicated to enjoying the experience of being on the water, the physical activity of paddling a boat, competition of races and the sociability that comes with participating in a team sport.
 It should be noted that there is room in our club for the recreational paddler as well as those wishing a higher level of performance.
-This is the eleventh year the club has been in existence.
+This is the thirteenth year the club has been in existence.
 As a club member you have the right to vote and participate in decision-making.
 Members contribute to coffee and snacks that are provided after each practice.

 Who is our coach?
-Coach Brad Crittenden is returning for a seventh season with our club.
+Coach Brad Crittenden is returning for a ninth season with our club.
 He has coached winning dragon boats teams and brings a wealth of experience that he will share with our members.